FantomX1-github/poc_decorators/README.md

 # POC for using @permissions decorator in PHP application

-This is NOT a framework, please don't use it it's just a proof of concept, it just have router working with permissions decorator and it is NOT ready for production
+This is NOT a framework, please don't use it.
+It's just a proof of concept, it just have router working with permissions decorator and it is NOT ready for production